 This course examines how behavior is affected by experience (learning) and how organisms retain those experiences so that they can affect behavior in the future (memory).
 Theories of learning, such as classical conditioning, operant conditioning, and imitation, are discussed as well as mechanisms for storing and retrieving learned information.
-Through lectures and laboratory experiences, students will engage in and challenge
+Through lectures and laboratory experiences, students will engage in and challenge the methods and logic of these areas of psychology.

-Prerequisites: PSYC 250 or 251, and PSYC 301 Corequisites: PSYC 302
+Prerequisites: PSYC 250 or 251, and PSYC 301 Corequisites:

+PSYC 302